Amazon Stock Made Simple: The Ultimate Direct Purchase Playbook

 Selling Put Options to Acquire Shares at a Lower Price

-Selling put options is akin to placing a limit order on a stock but with the added benefit of receiving a premium upfront.
-When you sell a put option on Amazon stock at a specified strike price, you agree to purchase the stock at that price if the option holder exercises the option.
-You receive a premium from the option buyer in return for this obligation.
+Selling put options is not just a trade—it’s a strategic manoeuvre that allows you to set your price and get paid for waiting.
+It’s like placing a limit order on a stock but with an immediate reward: the premium.
+When you sell a put on Amazon stock at a certain strike price, you’re committing to buy at that price if the option is exercised, but you’re compensated upfront with a premium.

 Using Premiums from Sold Puts to Purchase Long-Term Call Options (LEAPS)